awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

    1. To add an HTTP header condition, choose **Add condition**, **Http header**\.
 Type the name of the header and add one or more comparison strings\.
 To save the condition, choose the checkmark icon\.

-      The maximum size of each header name is 40 characters, the header name is case\-insensitive, and wildcards are not supported\.
+      The maximum size of each header name is 40 characters, the header name is not case\-sensitive, and wildcards are not supported\.
 The maximum size of each comparison string is 128 characters and the following wildcard characters are supported: \* and ?\.
-The comparison is case\-insensitive\.
+The comparison is not case\-sensitive\.

    1. To add an HTTP request method condition, choose **Add condition**, **Http request method** and add one or more method names\.
 To save the condition, choose the checkmark icon\.